jussivirkkala/Blazor/README.md

 # Code

 There are minimal changes to default Blazor empty template.
-You can use .NET8 SDK https://dotnet.microsoft.com/ to run app:
+You can use .NET8 SDK https://dotnet.microsoft.com/ to build and run app:

 ```
 dotnet watch run
 ```
-Code and UI is in [Pages/Home.razor](Pages/Home.razor)
+Code and UI is in [Pages/Home.razor](Pages/Home.razor).
+Additional script saveFiles.js. [wwwroot/index.html](wwwroot/index.html) for clipboard.

-Additional scripts saveFiles.js. [wwwroot/index.html](wwwroot/index.html) has changes for UI and hosting.
-When hosting use correct folder e.g. ```<base href="/blazor/edf/" />``` in publish\wwwroot\index.html.
 ```
 <style>
     body {